-As available data for EDTMP-Na ([ethylenebis-[nitrilobis(methylene)]]tetrakisphosphonic acid, sodium salt; EC no. 244-742-5; CAS no. 22036-77-7) are considered not to be sufficient for assessment of the endpoints toxicokinetics, mutagenicity, carcinogenicity and repeated dose toxicity, the data set was complemented using tests performed with EDTMP-H ([ethane-1,2-diylbis[nitrilobis(methylene)]]tetrakisphosphonic acid; EC no. 215-851-5; CAS no. 1429-50-1).
+As toxicological studies performed with EDTMP-CaNa are scarce, for the assessment of the endpoints toxicokinetics, carcinogenicity, mutagenicity and STOT RE in the present dossier, read-across to EDTMPxNa ([ethylenebis-[nitrilobis(methylene)]]tetrakisphosphonic acid, sodium salt; EC no. 244-742-5; CAS no. 22036-77-7) and EDTMP-H ([ethane-1,2-diylbis[nitrilobis(methylene)]]tetrakisphosphonic acid; EC no. 215-851-5; CAS no. 1429-50-1) is proposed.

-Justification for this read-across is the expected common hydrolytic behaviour of EDTMP-Na and EDTMP-H. EDTMP-Na is the salt of the parent acid EDTMP-H. The result of hydrolysis of EDTMP-Na is the same EDTMP- anion that is expected to trigger the toxic effects.
-From a toxicological point of view, the resulting alkaline counter cations from hydrolysis (Na+ or hydronium ions) are considered to be of low relevance in case of neutralisation of the test solution.
-Indeed, neutralisation of EDTMP-H often is performed using sodium hydroxide suggested to result in a similar ion composition of both EDTMP-H and EDTMP-Na, respectively.
-In addition, because EDTMP-H and EDTMP-Na hydrolyse at neutral or low pH value, exposure to the intact substances in neutral test solutions or after oral application is considered unlikely.
+Justification for this read-across is the expected common hydrolytic behaviour of EDTMP-CaNa, EDTMP-Na and EDTMP-Na and EDTMP-CaNa are salts of the parent acid EDTMP-H. The result of hydrolysis of EDTMP-Na or EDTMP-CaNa is the same EDTMP- anion which is expected to trigger the toxic effects.
+From a toxicological point of view the resulting alkaline counter cations from hydrolysis (Na+, Ca2+ or hydronium ions) are considered to be of low relevance for the assessed hazard classes in case of neutralisation of the test solution.
+Because EDTMP-H, EDTMP-Na and EDTMP-CaNa hydrolyse at neutral or low pH, exposure to the intact substances in neutral test solutions or after oral application is considered unlikely.